Agreatdayforup/udacity-project-2/Readme.md

 #Udacity Project 2 "Landing Page"

-Foobar is a single page webpage utilizing Javascript for dynamic additions and smooth scroll effect.
+This is a single page webpage utilizing Javascript for dynamic additions and smooth scroll effect.
 In-addition Active state navigation on scroll

 ## Installation